AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 In addition to providing low rates from the get-go, Farmers offers a whopping 22 discounts, including the following:

-• Alternative fuel: Drivers of EVs and hybrids in California (where most Teslas are sold) get a 5 to 10 percent discount.
+• Alternative fuel: Drivers of EVs and hybrids in California ((where most electric vehicles are registered10) get a 5 to 10 percent discount.

 • Homing device: All Teslas come with a GPS tracker that can locate a stolen car, which will also earn you a discount.